-This one-semester unit course is an extension of the CIS 6001 course and is pass/fail.
+This one-semester unit course is an extension of the BUS 6001 course and is pass/fail.
 The semester credit for this one-unit course will not count toward the required 39-semester units required for graduation.
-Prerequisite: CIS 6001 (1 credit hour) Repeatable
+Prerequisite: BUS 6001 (1 credit hour) Repeatable

-CIS 6191 Capstone (CIS Business Planning) Extension - (If Necessary)
+BUS 6191 Capstone (Business Planning) Extension - (If Necessary)

-This course allows for a one session unit extension of the CIS 6190 course to allow students additional time to complete the requirements of their Strategy Capstone.
+This course allows for a one session unit extension of the bus 6190 course to allow students additional time to complete the requirements of their Strategy Capstone.
 This course is pass/fail and can only be taken one time.
-The CIS 6190 grade will remain in an In-Process status until the successful completion of this course.
+The BUS 6190 grade will remain in an In-Process status until the successful completion of this course.
 The semester credit for this one-unit course will not count toward the total 39 semester units required for graduation.
-Prerequisite: CIS 6190 (1 credit hour) Repeatable
+Prerequisite: BUS 6190 (1 credit hour) Repeatable